We are

 Arnold Arboretum Horticultural Library (Jamaica Plain) AAE-00098 (accession number)

-Jack, Jack.
+Jack, John George.
 1905.
 Stewartia Pseudocamellia Japan, Lake Chunzenji [Title from Recto of Mount.].

 Arnold Arboretum Horticultural Library (Jamaica Plain) AAE-00179 (accession number)